nikitaPsingh/Cpp/README.md

 - The only way to access it is through ptr.

 # Smart Pointers
-A smart pointer is a class template whose objects contain a raw pointer and manage the lifetime of dynamically allocated memory.
+A class template that behaves like a pointer but automatically manages memory allocation and deallocation.

 Normal Pointer
 ```